asm0dey/testing-data-pipelines/index.md

 ![bg](images/unit_pipeline.png)

 Fake/mock input data
-Reference data at the end of pipeline
+Reference data at the end of the pipeline

 ---